 Corporations are looking for leaders with high EQ -- if you don’t understand your own behavior and motivations, it becomes difficult to understand those who work for you.
 Displaying empathy and thoughtfulness rather than judgment increases productivity and solidifies loyalty.

 So, how do you capture soft skills and EQ in a resume while still showcasing numbers-focused accomplishments?
 The great thing is, they really go hand-in-hand.
 Easing soft skills or EQ into your resume can be as simple as:

 Provide strategic and decisive leadership while collaborating effectively with fellow Board of Directors on a $23 million-dollar expansion.

 Blending soft and hard skills together creates a much-sought-after candidate.

 If you’re writing your resume for the first time or updating it, you will want to heed what these experts say about submitting the best document possible.
 This means:

-If you accomplish all of this, your job search will be successful in 2020.
+If you accomplish all of this, your job search will be successful.

 Bob McIntosh, CPRW, is a career and LinkedIn trainer who leads more than 17 job search workshops at an urban career center.
 He also critiques LinkedIn profiles and conducts mock interviews.
 His greatest pleasure is helping people find rewarding careers in a competitive job market.
 Selected by LinkedIn as one of 10 "Top Voices for Job Search and Careers," follow Bob on LinkedIn.
 Visit his blog at ThingsCareerRelated.com.
 Follow Bob on Twitter: @bob_mcintosh_1, and connect with him on LinkedIn.